Mining & mineral processing

 EPA regulation of these operations involves authorisations and approvals of the main stages of the operation, audits to determine compliance with approved management plans, and routine and incident reporting by the operators.

-The EPA is producing a series of radiation protection guidelines on mining in SA.
-The first guideline is on mineral exploration (303.2 KB PDF).
-More guidelines are in the pipeline.
+The EPA has a series of radiation protection guidelines on mining in SA.

 - Radiation protection guidelines on mining in South Australia: Mineral exploration, February 2010

 - Guidelines for miners: tailings and tailings storage facilities in South Australia, September 2009